 After about 35 minutes (when the potatoes are soft) we remove the pan from the oven.
 Create six wells, evenly spaced, and crack one raw egg into each “hole.”

 Get ready to enjoy …

-Return pan to the oven and bake for another 6 minutes, being careful not to overcook the eggs.
-The photo below is actually from a different day, when we included zucchini instead of eggplant.
+Return the pan to the oven and bake for another 6 minutes, being careful not to overcook the eggs.
+The photo below is actually from a different day when we included zucchini instead of eggplant.
 All other ingredients were the same.

-Remove the pan from the oven and serve 2 eggs plus vegetables per person.
+Remove the pan from the oven and serve two eggs plus vegetables per person.

 Add some variety to the gluten-free egg casserole

 - We love this recipe and make it often.
 To keep the family from getting bored, we frequently change the vegetables adding things like parsnip, carrots, and different colored peppers.